rtcharity/resources.eahub.org/content/events/clubs-fair.md

 ## What is a Lightning Giving Game?

 Offers of money are good for attracting attention, and interactive activities are good at getting people to engage.
 Lightning Giving Games can do both of these things.
-They are usually run at universities, during Clubs Fairs or other tabling opportunities.
+They are usually run at universities, Clubs Fairs or other tabling opportunities.
 They involve giving $1 (or a similar amount in local currency) to each participant to donate it to one of 2-4 charities.

 <a target="_blank" href="https://forum.effectivealtruism.org/posts/7qCyvv8P7MGa39WtH/lessons-from-running-harvard-effective-altruism">Ben Kuhn from Harvard EA describes how he used a Giving Game</a> to attract people to his club.